Flood Information and Winter Storm Preparedness

 - Report downed power lines, leaking gas lines, or blocked storm drains to the City immediately (see numbers at the bottom of this page).

 - Never operate a generator indoors.

 - Be ready to evacuate if directed by emergency personnel.

-- The city will make notifications using the mass notification system, Radio (90.1 FM) and Social Media
+- The City may make notifications using the mass notification system, Radio (90.1 FM), social media, or Nixle

 - Information will include evacuations, routes, and evacuation center locations

 - Report blocked storm drains, sink holes, landslides, levee damage, and fallen trees to Palo Alto Public Works.
 Call (650) 496-6974 on weekdays from 7 a.m. - 4 p.m. and (650) 329-2413 after hours.

 - Report gas leaks, sewer spills to Palo Alto Utilities Water, Gas, Wastewater Operations at (650) 329-2579.

 - Report power outages & electrical problems to Palo Alto Utilities Electric Operations at (650) 496-6914.

 Current Weather and Conditions